jieunkim1211/academic-kickstart/content/home/work-in-progress.md

 Who Are They Performing For?
 Government Leaders' Appearance in Court and Inter-Elite Communication in China (with Rachel Stern) <br/><br/>

-Local Leaders' Responses to Lower-level Corruption: Evidence from the People's Daily Message Board (with Tao Li) <br/>
+Centralizing Jurisdiction of Administrative Litigation and Judicial Independence in China <br/><br/>

-Centralizing Jurisdiction of Administrative Litigation and Judicial Independence in China
+Local Leaders' Responses to Lower-level Corruption: Evidence from the People's Daily Message Board (with Tao Li)